 The present study was motivated by the wish to test the hypothesis that an even larger model domain would allow the MCS to be simulated.
-We aimed to (i) produce a reasonable hindcast of this event by making the model domain large enough to cover all stages of the event and (ii) investigate what aspects of the model domain (e.g. size, position) were important to successfully simulate the MCS.
-For regional climate simulations, the sensitivity to the size and position of the domain chosen is well known

-(e.g. Miguez-Macho et al., 2004).
-In their study, the center of the grid was successively moved 17° to the west, 10° to the east, 7° to the north, and 10° to the south.
-These large changes led to a distortion of the large-scale circulation by interaction of the modeled flow with the lateral boundaries of the nested domain which sometimes had a large effect on the precipitation results.
+We aimed to (i) produce a reasonable hindcast of this event by making the model domain large enough to cover all stages of the event and (ii) investigate which aspects of the model domain (e.g., size, position) were important to successfully simulate the MCS.
+For regional climate simulations, the sensitivity to the size and position of the domain chosen is well known (e.g., Miguez-Macho et al., 2004).
+In the study by Miguez-Macho et al. (2004), the center of the grid was successively moved 17° to the west, $10^{\circ}$ to the east, $7^{\circ}$ to the north, and $10^{\circ}$ to the south.
+These large changes led to a distortion of the largescale circulation by interaction of the modeled flow with the lateral boundaries of the nested domain which sometimes had a large effect on the precipitation results.
 Seth and Giorgi (1998) demonstrated that the domain of a regional climate model must be carefully selected for its specific application.
 In particular, domains much larger than the area of interest appear to be needed for studies of sensitivity to internal forcings, as the interactions between boundary conditions and internal model forcings played an important role.

-Beside the influence of different domain sizes, the approach of shifting the model domain boundaries (and keeping the number of grid points constant) has been rarely used for short-range convection-resolving numerical weather prediction.
+Beside the influence of different domain sizes, the approach of shifting the model domain boundaries (and keeping the number of grid points constant) has rarely been used for short-range convection-resolving numerical weather prediction.
 The only study, to the authors' knowledge, was conducted by Henneberg et al. (2018) for examining soil moisture influences on convective precipitation over northern Germany.
-Perturbations were introduced by shifting the domain boundaries by ten to 30 grid points north and eastwards.
-Their results have shown that by shifting the model domain, an estimate of the uncertainty of the model results can be calculated and a sufficiently large model spread can be achieved.
+Perturbations were introduced by shifting the domain boundaries by 10 to 30 grid points north- and eastwards.
+Their results have shown that by shifting the model domain, an estimate of the uncertainty in the model results can be calculated and a sufficiently large model spread can be achieved.
 A somewhat similar technique was used by Schlüter and Schädler (2010) to study the impact of small changes in the synoptic situations on extreme precipitation events.
-They shifted the large-scale atmospheric fields to north, south, east, and west with respect to the orography by about 28 and 56 km and found that the modeled precipitation can be quite sensitive to small changes of the synoptic situation with changes on the order of 20% for the maximum daily precipitation.
+They shifted the large-scale atmospheric fields to north, south, east, and west with respect to the orography by about 28 and 56 km and found that the modeled precipitation can be quite sensitive to small changes in the synoptic situation, with changes on the order of 20 % for the maximum daily precipitation.

-By investigating what aspects of the model domain (size, position) were important to successfully simulate the MCS, we found that small movements of the model domain, e.g. 50 km further west or slightly increasing all dimensions of the model domain, could separate successful simulations of the MCS from complete failures.
-We then systematically reduced the size of our model domain changes, eventually converging on a single grid-point (2.8 km) shift in location while keeping the domain size the same.
-Even with these tiny changes, the representation of the MCS ranges from good to failure.
+By investigating which aspects of the model domain (size, position) were important to successfully simulate the MCS, we found that small movements of the model domain, e.g., 50 km farther west or slightly increasing all dimensions of the model domain, could separate successful simulations of the MCS from complete failures.
+We then systematically reduced the size of our model domain changes, eventually converging on a single-grid-point (2.8 km) shift in location while keeping the domain size the same.
+Even with these tiny changes, the representation of the MCS ranges from good to poor.

-It is these final simulations, which result from a single grid-point shift in the model domain, that are discussed in this paper.
+It is these final simulations, which result from a singlegrid-point shift in the model domain, that are discussed in this paper.
 We evaluate what the differences between the simulations were and what the origin of these differences was.
-This gives us further insight into the important physical processes for this event, and helps understand why it was so difficult to predict in the operational forecast models.
+This gives us further insight into the important physical processes for this event and helps us understand why it was so difficult to predict in the operational forecast models.